 The body overreacts to allergy triggers and releases chemicals to protect itself.
 In severe cases, this reaction produces life-threatening symptoms.

-Anyone who has ever experienced an allergic reaction in the past is at higher risk of having a severe allergic reaction in the future.
+Anyone who has ever experienced an allergic reaction or anaphylaxis in the past is at higher risk of having a severe allergic reaction in the future.
 Your risk is also higher if you have asthma or if you have allergies specific to food products.

 Severe allergic reactions

 The severity of previous reactions cannot predict the severity of future reactions.
 The severity may depend on the degree of sensitivity, the dose of allergen, and other factors.

 Severe allergic reactions can be unpredictable, but you can be prepared by carrying EpiPen® with you at all times.

 EpiPen® is indicated for the emergency treatment of anaphylaxis and is intended for people determined to be at risk for serious allergic reactions and for people with a history of anaphylactic reactions.

 EpiPen® should be used immediately to treat yourself or your child when experiencing a severe allergic reaction.
 This is emergency treatment.
 It does not replace seeing a doctor or going to the hospital.